AlejandroFuentePinero/MLB_Analytics_Project/docs/business_questions.md

 - Career length (in years)
 Sort from longest to shortest career.

+For players with complete birth and game dates, this query builds a per-player profile of **career timing** in MLB.
+It calculates each player’s age at debut, age at their final MLB appearance, and the total length of their MLB career, then orders everyone by career length.
+The top of the result set highlights a small group of players with **exceptionally long careers spanning multiple decades**, while further down I see the far more common pattern of careers lasting only a few seasons.
+This contrast between multi-decade veterans and short-tenure players gives immediate intuition about how skewed MLB career longevity is.
+The resulting table is a reusable foundation for later analyses on how debut age relates to longevity, how retirement ages are distributed, and which players stand out as outliers in terms of career duration.

 **Q3.3 (C)** — Starting & Ending Teams
 Which team did each player play for in their **debut season** and in their **final season**?

+This query identifies the team or teams each MLB player appeared for in their debut season and in their final season.
+Using the `People` table, I extract each player’s debut and final game years, then join these to the season-level `Appearances` data to find the corresponding team IDs.
+The result shows, for every player with both a debut and final game recorded, where they first entered the league and where they played their last MLB season.
+Players who switched teams within their debut or final season appear multiple times, reflecting all teams they played for in those years rather than forcing a single “primary” team.
+This output provides a foundation for later questions on franchise loyalty, player mobility, and how careers begin and end across different teams.

 **Q3.4 (C)** — Loyal Long-Career Players
 How many players both:
 1. Played **10+ years**, and
 2. Started and ended their career on the **same team**?

+To identify long-tenured, highly loyal players, I combined career duration with franchise consistency.
+A player qualifies if they played at least 10 years (based on debut and final season) and if the team they debuted with matches the team they ended their career on.
+Using the season-level `Appearances` data to determine each player’s debut and final-season teams, I found **422 players** who meet both criteria.
+These players represent a small but notable subset of MLB history: individuals who achieved long careers while remaining tied to the same franchise from start to finish.
+This group forms an interesting counterpoint to the more common pattern of frequent trades and late-career team changes.

 **Q3.5 (advance query)** — Top Career Lengths
 List the **top 20 longest careers** with debut year, final year, starting team, and ending team.

+Using the unified career timeline view, I identified the 20 longest MLB careers by calendar-year span.
+The longest careers extend more than three decades, led by players like Al Orth (35 years) and Jim O’Rourke (32 years), with others such as Minnie Miñoso and Nolan Ryan illustrating how both early-era and modern players can produce exceptionally long tenures.
+The output also shows how often these players changed franchises over such extended periods, with only a handful beginning and ending on the same team.
+This result highlights the extreme right tail of MLB career longevity and provides context for evaluating typical vs. exceptional career arcs in later analyses.

 **Q3.6 (advance query)** — Hall of Fame vs Non–Hall of Fame Careers
 Compare **career length** and **age at debut** between players who are inducted into the Hall of Fame (`inducted = 'Y'`) and those who are not.
 Summarise median values and distribution differences.

+Using complete biographical and career-timeline data, I compared age at debut and total career length between Hall of Fame inductees and all non-inducted players.
+Hall-of-Famers debut significantly earlier, with a median age of around 21.6 years, compared to 23.8 years for non-HOF players.
+Career length differences are even more pronounced: the median Hall-of-Fame career spans roughly 17.2 years, while non-HOF players average only about 5.3 years.
+Both groups include extreme long-career outliers (30+ years), showing that longevity alone does not guarantee induction, but the overall distribution confirms that early entry into MLB and sustained career duration strongly correlate with HOF membership.
+This analysis highlights the structural differences between elite careers and typical MLB trajectories.

 **Q3.7 (advance query)** — Primary Franchise of Hall of Famers
 For each Hall of Fame player, identify the team for which they played the **most games** over their career (primary franchise).
 Which franchises have the most Hall of Famers primarily associated with them?

+To identify the primary franchise of each Hall of Famer, I summed every type of appearance recorded in the `Appearances` table to estimate total games played for each team across a player’s career.
+I then ranked teams per player and selected the franchise for which they accumulated the most games.
+After filtering to Hall-of-Fame inductees, I counted how many players were primarily associated with each franchise.
+The results show a clear hierarchy: the New York Yankees (NYA) lead all franchises with 24 Hall of Famers whose longest tenures occurred with the team.
+They are followed by the St. Louis Cardinals (SLN), Chicago White Sox (CHA), Chicago Cubs (CHN), and Pittsburgh Pirates (PIT).
+This pattern reflects both historical success and the long-standing ability of these franchises to attract and retain elite players.

 ---